South Bank, London

 The History of Southbank

-Following the end of the Second World War the country needed something to reinstall their faith in the nation and so the Festival of Britain was born and Southbank played host.
-The Royal Festival Hall was built to hold it and was soon joined by the National Theatre, the National Film Theatre, ITV London and many others.
-This has helped Southbank develop its well-known image as a centre for the arts and media.
+So, The Royal Festival Hall was built and was soon followed by the National Theatre, the National Film Theatre, ITV London and many others.
+This has helped South Bank to develop a reputation as a vibrant and creative hub for the arts and media.

 - London Bridge